stephwright/open-data-training/code-of-conduct.md

 It is derived from the Citizen Code of Conduct at http://citizencodeofconduct.org/.

-Portions of text dervied from the Django Code of Conduct and the Geek Feminism Anti-Harassment Policy, Mozilla Science Lab Code of Conduct and Sidewinder Code of Conduct.
+Portions of text derived from the Django Code of Conduct and the Geek Feminism Anti-Harassment Policy, Mozilla Science Lab Code of Conduct and Sidewinder Code of Conduct.

 Posted March 21, 2016